apache/pulsar/site2/docs/cookbooks-deduplication.md

 Message deduplication could affect the performance of the brokers during informational snapshots.

-To use message deduplication in Pulsar, you need to configure your Pulsar brokers, namespaces or topics and it is recommended to modify configuration in the clients, setting send timeout to infinity.
+To use message deduplication in Pulsar, you need to configure your Pulsar brokers, namespaces, or topics.
+It is recommended to modify the configuration in the clients, for example, setting send timeout to infinity.

 ## How it works